-If, at any time after agreeing to participate, your child changes their mind about being involved with this study, they are free to withdraw without giving a reason.
-If your child withdraws, we would not usually perform any more research procedures, although occasionally we might need to offer a follow up visit for safety purposes (for example, to check the injection site or a blood result).
-Your child would not be penalised in any way for their decision.
-Unless you request otherwise, any samples taken whilst your child has been in the study will continue to be stored and used for the research detailed above.
-You or your child can request that the samples are destroyed at any time during or after the study.
-If your child chooses to withdraw from the trial, your child's standard medical care will not be affected.
+If, at any time after agreeing to participate, you change your mind about being involved with this study, you are free to withdraw without giving a reason.
+If you withdraw, we would not usually perform any more research procedures, although occasionally we might need to offer a follow up visit for safety purposes (for example, to check the injection site or a blood result).
+You would not be penalised in any way for your decision.
+Unless you state otherwise, any samples taken whilst you have been in the study will continue to be stored and used for the research detailed above.
+You are free to request that the samples are destroyed at any time during or after the study.
+If you choose to withdraw from the trial, your standard medical care will not be affected.